Hemantpawar1996/MLP-Network-Depth-Tutorial/README.md

-# 🧠 MLP Depth Experiment – Wine Classification Tutorial
+# Understanding How Network Depth Affects Multilayer Perceptron Performance: A Practical Tutorial Using the Wine Classification Dataset

 This repository contains the complete code and tutorial for analysing how **network depth affects the performance of a Multilayer Perceptron (MLP)**.
 The experiment uses the **Wine Classification Dataset** and compares four architectures with increasing hidden-layer depth.

 ---

-## 📌 Project Goal
+## Project Goal

 To investigate: